You feed your dog every day … but are you adding in these disease-fighting antioxidants for optimal health?

 - Support the liver and help with detoxification

-Because phytoplankton is so easily absorbed, just a tiny dose is enough for any size dog: give 1/16 tsp per day.
+Phytoplankton is easily absorbed making the dose for any size dog: 1/16 tsp per day.

-Green tea is another antioxidant with a wide range of health-giving vitamins and minerals.
-It contains antioxidant polyphenols called catechins that provide many of green tea’s medicinal benefits, including:
+Green tea is an antioxidant with a wide range of vitamins and minerals.
+It contains antioxidant polyphenols called catechins that provide the medicinal benefits, including:

-- Anti-inflammatory and immune support: green tea’s antioxidant properties support the immune system and reduce inflammation, as well as support liver and cardiovascular health
+- Anti-inflammatory and immune support: green tea’s antioxidant properties support the immune system.
+As well as reduce inflammation, and support the liver and heart

 - Brain health: contains L-theanine which crosses the blood-brain barrier and can improve and protect brain function

-- Anti-cancer: several studies have shown green tea to be helpful in preventing various types of cancer in humans… as well as promoting apoptosis of cancer cells.
+- Anti-cancer: several studies have shown green tea to be helpful in preventing various types of cancer in humans by killing cancer cells.

-According to veterinarian Dr Shawn Messonnier, green tea is a safe food for dogs with no known side effects.
+According to veterinarian Dr. Shawn Messonnier, green tea is safe for dogs with no known side effects.

-Try some of these foods for your dog and see if you notice some health improvements.
-You don’t have to give these foods every single day, but rotating some of them into his diet can help keep your dog active and vigorous.
+You don’t have to give all of these daily … but rotating them in into his diet can help keep him dog active and vigorous.